 This is the use case for a low power, low complexity UE, which is able to communicate with other UEs, under operator control, using 3GPP device to device communication only.
 The UE is also able to communicate with the network via a UE-to-network relay.
 The use case presented here is based on e-health, but the scenario and requirements may apply to other wearable sensors as well.
 This use case enables 5G to reach the massive IoT market in large scale.

-5.24.2 Potential Service Requirements
+5.24.2 Potential service requirements

 … …

-5.24.3 Potential Operational Requirements
+5.24.3 Potential operational requirements

 Void.

-5.25 Wearable Device Communication
+5.25 Wearable device communication

 5.25.1 Description

 This use case describes the scenario of the wearable device communication.
 The wearable devices can communication the network through the smart phone when the wearable devices are within the short communication range of a smart phone.
 The wearable devices can directly communicate with the network when the wearable devices are outside the short communication range of the smart phone.
-The wearable device should have a subscription associated to its own subscriber’s identity (e.g. IMSI).
+The wearable device should have a subscription associated to its own subscriber's identity (e.g., IMSI).

 Pre-conditions

 John has a smart watch and a smart phone.
-Each device has a subscription associated to its own subscriber’s identity (e.g. IMSI).
+Each device has a subscription associated to its own subscriber's identity (e.g., IMSI).
 Each device can independently communicate with network.
 Compared to the smart phone, the smart watch may have smaller shape, lower power capacity and lower BB&RF capability.

-Service Flows
+Service flows

-1. When the smart watch is within the short communication range of the smart phone the smart watch is aware of that it’s in the coverage of the smart phone.
-When the smart watch is not nearby the smart phone the smart watch is aware of that it’s not in the coverage of the smart phone.
+1. When the smart watch is within the short communication range of the smart phone the smart watch is aware of that it's in the coverage of the smart phone.
+When the smart watch is not nearby the smart phone the smart watch is aware of that it's not in the coverage of the smart phone.

-2. John makes a call (e.g. VoLTE) using his smart watch.
+2. John makes a call (e.g., VoLTE) using his smart watch.
 When the smart watch is out of coverage of John's smart phone, the smart watch directly connects the network by the 3GPP system air interface between the smart watch and network.
 When the smart watch is in the coverage of John's smart phone, the smart watch connects to the network through the smart phone by the 3GPP system air interface between the smart watch and the smart phone, which is managed and controlled by network.

-3. If John moves out of the coverage of his smart phone during the call, the smart watch is aware of that it’s out of the coverage of the smart phone and then connects directly to the network by the 3GPP system air interface between the smart watch and the network.
-The smart watch can maintain the call (e.g. VoLTE) after it connects to the network.
+3. If John moves out of the coverage of his smart phone during the call, the smart watch is aware of that it's out of the coverage of the smart phone and then connects directly to the network by the 3GPP system air interface between the smart watch and the network.
+The smart watch can maintain the call (e.g., VoLTE) after it connects to the network.

-4. If John moves into the coverage of his smart phone during the call (e.g. VoLTE), the smart watch is aware of that it’s in the coverage of the smart phone.
+4. If John moves into the coverage of his smart phone during the call (e.g., VoLTE), the smart watch is aware of that it's in the coverage of the smart phone.
 The smart watch connects to the network through the smart phone by the 3GPP system air interface between the smart watch and the smart phone.
-The smart watch can maintain the call (e.g. VoLTE) after it connects to the smart phone.
+The smart watch can maintain the call (e.g., VoLTE) after it connects to the smart phone.

-5.25.2 Potential Service Requirements
+5.25.2 Potential service requirements

 … …

-5.25.3 Potential Operational Requirements
+5.25.3 Potential operational requirements

 … …

-5.26 Best Connection per Traffic Type
+5.26 Best connection per traffic type

 5.26.1 Description